ASE A4 Steering and Suspension Practice Test

 42.

 Answer A is wrong.
-Loose or worn rack bushings will result in vehicle steering wander.
+Loose or worn steering linkage will result in a loose wheel and steering wander.

 Answer B is wrong.
-Loose or worn rack bushings results in excessive rack movement.
-This movement can change the toe adjustment after hitting a bump.
-This is also known as bump steer.
+Loose or worn rack bushings result in excessive rack movement.
+This movement can change the toe adjustment after hitting a bump or pothole.
+This issue is also known as bump steer.

 Answer C is correct.
 Both technicians are correct.